 The diagnosis of Bell’s palsy is suggested based on symptoms and physical examination.
-If the diagnosis in unclear or the clinical presentation is atypical, your doctor may recommend magnetic resonance imaging (MRI) and magnetic resonance angiography (MRA) of the head and neck to rule out a stroke or tumor.
+If the diagnosis is unclear or the clinical presentation is atypical, your doctor may recommend magnetic resonance imaging (MRI) and magnetic resonance angiography (MRA) of the head and neck to rule out a stroke or tumor.
 Occasionally they will recommend a high-resolution contrast-enhanced CT scan of the head.
 Sometimes, electrodiagnostic studies are requested to help determine prognosis.
 Your doctor will also frequently evaluate serologies for HIV infection and Lyme disease.

 Bell's Palsy Medication and Treatment

-Patients with idiopathic or viral Bell’s palsy are normally treated with oral glucocorticoids such as Deltasone (prednisone) within three days of symptom onset.
+Patients with idiopathic or viral Bell’s palsy are typically treated with oral glucocorticoids such as Deltasone (prednisone) within three days of symptom onset.
 Individuals with severe cases often receive the combination of Deltasone (prednisone) plus Valtrex (valacyclovir).
 Botox (botulinum toxin) injections can be beneficial for patients that do not completely recover.

 - Gronseth GS, Paduga R, American Academy of Neurology.
 Evidence-based guideline update: steroids and antivirals for Bell’s palsy: report of the Guideline Development Subcommittee of the American Academy of Neurology.
 Neurology 2012; 79:2209. - https://www.ncbi.nlm.nih.gov/pubmed/23136264